w311/cloudpak8s/_content/mcm/cp4mcm_worked_example.md

 Our `Application` is going to `Subscribe` to our `Channel` that is connected to our local Helm Repository, and deploy a Helm Chart defined workload.

 #### Connecting a `Channel` to the local Helm Repository.

+Here is the information that I used about [connecting a channel to a Helm Repository](https://github.ibm.com/IBMPrivateCloud/roadmap/issues/31789])

 First we need to get the details of the Helm Repository.